 7 Things Your Nails Might Be Telling You

-Here are seven things your nails might be telling you, what you can do about it and when it might be time to go see your doc.
+Here are some things your nails might be telling you, what you can do about it, and when it might be time to go see your doc.

-Massage your nails daily with a mix of olive oil and coconut oil to help replenish moisture.
-For an added boost, increase your intake of Vitamin A, B, biotin, protein and O-3 fatty acids to nourish nails from the inside out or try a supplement specifically formulated to strengthen nails, like Hum Nutrition’s Killer Nails.
+Give yourself a manicure and massage your nails daily with a mixture of olive oil and coconut oil to help replenish and hold in moisture.
+For an added boost, increase your intake of vitamins A and B, biotin, protein, and omega-3 fatty acids to nourish nails from the inside out or try a supplement specifically formulated to strengthen nails, like Hum Nutrition’s Killer Nails.

 2. Yellow Tint

-As serious (and unsightly) as it looks, yellow nails are usually caused by dark fingernail polish that’s been left on a little too long.
-It’s best to prevent yellow nails from the get go, but if you can’t keep your hands off the dark polish, you can try lightening your nails instead.
+As serious (and unsightly) as it looks, yellow nails are usually caused by dark fingernail polish that’s been left on a little too long before being removed.
+It’s best to prevent yellow nails from the get-go, but if you can’t keep your hands off the dark polish, you can try lightening your nails instead.

 Use a buffing board to gently remove the upper layer of yellow skin cells.
 Then mix a tablespoon of baking soda with a teaspoon of hydrogen peroxide and let it fizz for a few seconds.
 Dip a toothbrush in the mixture and gently scrub each nail until the yellow tint is gone.

-But if all you’re experiencing is a little discoloration that won’t go away, put a few drops of tea tree oil onto your nail beds and massage it in for several minutes before rinsing with warm water.
+But if all you’re experiencing is a little discoloration that won’t go away, put a few drops of a nail-friendly essential oil like tea tree onto your nail beds and massage it in for several minutes before rinsing with warm water.
 Do this twice a day for a few months until you notice improvement.

 3. Brittle or Thin Nails

 Did you know that fingernails are about 10 times more absorbent than skin?
-This makes them highly susceptible to all sorts of external factors that might make them soft and breakable.
+This means they are highly susceptible to all sorts of external factors that might make them soft and breakable.
 Everything from seasonal weather changes to nail polish remover can cause your nails to become weaker and tear more easily.

 The best way to strengthen your nails is to just give them a break.
-Avoid wearing nail polish for several months to let the nail layers regenerate and wear gloves when you do the dishes to avoid exposing your nails to chemicals.
-If you spend a lot of time in water, trying keeping your hands as dry as possible (i.e. avoid pruney fingers next time you take a bath!).
+Avoid wearing nail polish for several months to let the nail layers regenerate, and wear gloves when you do the dishes to avoid exposing your nails to chemicals and soap.
+If you spend a lot of time in water, try keeping your hands as dry as possible (avoid pruney fingers next time you take a bath!)

 Vertical ridges (starting at the nail bed and extending to the edge of your nail) are usually nothing to worry about and are simply a sign of aging.
 Much like wrinkles of the skin, nail ridges become more prominent as we get older.
-To help prevent ridges in the first place, focus on eating a balanced diet rich in Omega 3 fatty acids.
+To help prevent ridges in the first place, focus on eating a balanced diet rich in the nutrients from fruits and vegetables, along with omega-3 fatty acids.

 5. Blue Tint